Message from Acting Headteacher

 May we offer all visitors a warm welcome to Rosehill School’s web-site.
 This web-site has been designed to give you a glimpse into the life of our school and show how hard our highly skilled staff team and pupils work to underpin our drive for ensuring the best outcomes for our learners.
-The school vision outlines what we aim to achieve and fully informs our school improvement plan.
-This encompasses our fundamental values for our learners to strive to create a destination led learning experience, to ensure all our pupils have maximum life chances whilst being supported to develop their personal skills and to be informed through transition to enter adult life successfully.
+The school vision statement above has been co-produced in partnership with our whole school community and this encompasses our shared values for our learners to strive to create a destination led learning experience, to ensure all our pupils have maximum life chances whilst being supported to develop their personal skills and to be informed through transition to enter adult life successfully.

 Regardless of the school setting, we always strive to ensure our pupils’ learning and wellbeing needs are at the very centre of everything we do.
 We truly believe that every learner is valued and is enabled to achieve the highest levels possible.
 This was recognised in our last Ofsted inspection report when we were judged as outstanding.

-We work closely with parents/carers and major stakeholders and always aim to provide a happy and stimulating environment.
+We work very closely with parents/carers and extended services and always aim to provide a happy and stimulating environment.

 More About Rosehill

-Pupils who attend Rosehill School will all have been diagnosed as having an autism spectrum disorder.
+Pupils who attend Rosehill School will all have been diagnosed as having an autism spectrum condition.
 The nature of these difficulties is best described by The Autism Education Trust (http://www.autismeducationtrust.org.uk/About-AET/What-is-Autism.aspx).